ksandile/dbInStoreForumBackend/README.md

 ### 5. How to Run the Project (Windows)
 Step 1 – Run Backend

-Open Command Prompt or PowerShell then one by one run these command:
+Open Command Prompt or PowerShell then one by one run these commands:

 cd dbInStoreForumBackend